 Obligers tend to indulge (or oblige to) the expectations of other people, but they struggle when it comes to sticking to their own resolutions.
 In other words, they do better when someone else is holding them accountable, because they’ll often wind up slacking without external pressure.
 These might be people who perform best when they’re facing a very imminent deadline or when they have an accountability buddy to check in with.

 If you’re an Obliger, it might behoove you to find a partner or buddy to help you stick to your guns.
-Finding a language-learning partner, or even a study group to be a part of, can make a world of a difference in your success.
+Finding a language-learning partner, or even a study group to be a part of, can make a world of a difference in your success and be one of many effective learning methods.
 If it’s too difficult to find a partner or group, it may be enough to simply enable auto-reminders from an app, but some Obligers do best when there’s a person (or people) to answer to.
 To raise the stakes further, consider setting up a bargain with someone where not holding up your end of the deal would lead to you doing something unpleasant or undesirable.

 If you’re a Rebel, you’re going to resist any kind of demand, regardless of whether it’s coming from your boss or your own personal motivations.
 As soon as you feel like you’re being “told” to do something, your inner stubbornness kicks in, and that’s pretty much the end of that.
 This can be pretty challenging regardless of whether you’re working for yourself or working for someone else, but on the plus side, you can be pretty focused and enthusiastic about doing things you genuinely want to do, and you’re good at finding creative solutions to problems — which is really just another form of rebelling against expectations, if you think about it.